 After a couple of decades of companies adding CRMs and DMPs to their marketing arsenal, they now have data silos everywhere.
 The explosion of data compounds the problem.
 Many companies have custom loyalty applications, point of sales systems and Internet of Things (IoT) devices.
 Today the customer expects companies to have a handle on all this data and to treat them as individuals based on all this data being collected.
 As the next solution in the data evolution, enter the enterprise CDP.

 The enterprise CDP brings together all of your data sources, including CRMs, DMPs, loyalty applications, point of sale systems and IoT devices for a single, actionable view of your customer.
 A CDP unites customer profiles into a single personal identification number (PII).
 A CDP has the flexibility to collect raw, event level data without the need to predefine fields.
 This allows you to later query on data that you didn’t predefine.
 In addition, a CDP can ingest 1st party, 2nd party, 3rd party and zero party data.

 There are more complicated definitions out there comparing features and capabilities.
 However as the technological features of each system expand, the differences become blurred.
 For clarification look to the original purpose and intent of the base data platform.
 An enterprise CDP was developed purposefully to deliver a single view of your customer.
 Data from CRMs and DMPs become unified by an enterprise CDP.

-More important than understanding the differences between these systems, check out how our customers are using an enterprise CDP today.
+More important than understanding the differences between these systems, check out how our CDP customers are using an enterprise CDP today.
 Recently we helped one of our enterprise customers by bringing together data from 21 sources, including 9 CRM systems, and creating a single profile from 8 different customer IDs.
-Get more examples here.
+Learn about the situation with a Gartner CDP Magic Quadrant here.
+Get more examples of CDP case studies here.